-The Company has entered into an investor relations services contract with The Richmond Club Corp. with a monthly fee of \$1,450, which expired June 2009.
+The Company has entered into an investor relations services contract with The Richmond Club Corp. expiring June 2009 with a monthly fee of \$1,450.

 The Company has entered into an investor relations services contract with Mau Capital expiring in December 2009, with a monthly fee of \$2,500 per month.